 Coding the DNA: By making this seal and sharing with employees, we are attempting to code the DNA of our employees.
-That's because we are an early stage bank and the DNA code we build will affect the long express our sincere thanks to our regulator the Reserve Bank of India who have constantly guided us on our approach and supported us throughout.
-Our Board members are nbers are identified ne Board, We are a universal bank with highly diversified sources of income.
-Apart from lending, we have launched several other new businesses such on only a as cash management, Trade Forex, our focus Wealth management, toll and npare wel transit, credit card business, hence the segmented current accounts, startst reviews etc. could up banking, and distribution of r publicly insurance and investment products. ortcuts to online purchase through a payment gateway and not insist
+That's because we are an early stage bank and the DNA code we build will affect the long regulato Now coming to business, let me answer some key questions financin that may be on your mind. infra cor cholarship express our sincere thanks to our regulator the Reserve raduation Bank of India who have constantly guided us on our approach lowance of and supported us throughout.
+Our Board members are nis greatly

+We will not dilute credit norms to get more business.
+We are very careful with our portfolio quality and we monitor indicators minutely.
+We rigorously subject the applications through 10 specific filters.
+We generally reject about 40-60% of the applications received by us based on product category as part of the above stringent filtration process.

-Don't underestimate the power that were of the 50% CASA Bank with a motivated They were powerful and tested lending customers. cheme for machine attached to it. y credit to
+Don't underestimate the power that were of the 50% CASA Bank with a motivated They were powerful and tested lending customers. cheme for machine attached to it. y credit to extension get here to th working seriously on the same.
+The cost to income ratio is operating pro coming down every year since the merger and will continue to trend materially down from hereon.
+We look forwa mbers are identified the Board, the Board, the Board, the board the board th We are a universal bank with highly diversified sources of income.
+Apart from lending, we have launched several other new businesses such as cash management, Trade Forex, Wealth management, toll and transit, credit card business, segmented current accounts, start- up banking, and distribution of insurance and investment products.
 We know that we are on to a wonderful model, and I am confident that if we stay the course and play with a straight bat, we will meet all aspirations of investors and other stakeholders.
 Hence, no matter the pressure, we communicate our strategy to all stakeholders in simple terms, stick to the plan, and deliver on the stated strategy.
-I am confident that with this approach, results will follow, it's only a matter of time.
+I am confident that with this approach, results will follow, it's only a 90100 online purchase through a payment actoway and not insist matter of time matter of time. online purchase through a payment gateway and not insist have always ank for the l ustomer orie rowth poten iversified b rowing mark le currently rofits.
+I belie kpect to see see a stron education, combination

+CLOSING I have always maintained that we are building a world class bank for the longer run and are not rushing it.
+We tick all boxes except one.
+We currently don't make the cut on only one count net profits.
+I believe we will address this issue in FY23 comprehensively.

+I boxes exce

-combination In parallel, a like e-gov. I about which massive lon our business
+In parallel, a

+like e-aov.

+about which

+massive lon

+our business

+Our Bank, ov

+steps to create

+forward.
+Be

-Our Bank, ov steps to crea forward.
-Be would like to of our founda
+would like to

+of our foundation